Scroll Top

-How Can I Recognize a Potential Child Abuser?
+How Can I Recognize a Potential Child Abuser and Signs of Child Abuse?

 Child sexual predators are cunning and work for years to trick children and communities into thinking that abuse is “okay,” and the predator is innocent.
 While all predators’ behavior is different, you can make your community safer by preventing abuse when you safely address and recognize this behavior.

-Predatory grooming is how abusers trick and fool a child into thinking that sexual abuse is normal or okay.
+Predatory grooming is how abusers trick and fool a child into thinking that sexual abuse, physical abuse, or emotional abuse is normal or okay.

 Our understanding of predatory grooming, and its horrific effects on victims, has increased dramatically over the past decade.
 Understanding and identifying the signs of grooming does two things: it helps us identify and prevent potential child sexual abuse and helps survivors heal from the shame that predatory grooming causes.